Former Prosecutors, Trusted By CNN, Fox News & CBS For Criminal Defense Analysis

 - That can be released automatically by flicking your wrist, pressing a button or applying pressure on the handle or by any other type of release mechanism

 Other knives that fit the legal description of a switchblade are gravity knives, spring blades and Springer or snap blade knives.
-Butterfly or batanga knives are also illegal as they are folding pocket knives.
+Butterfly or batanga knives are also illegal as they are folding pocket knives4.
 Ballistic knives are in a special category under PC 16220 and 21110.

 However, certain knives that closely resemble switchblades are not included and are exceptions to this code section.
 These are: